MLOPs-team/kirenz-mlops-semester/docs/index.md

 Using Delta Lake you can build a lakehouse architecture.
 A lakehouse can be used to build a platform that combines Data Warehousing and Advanced Analytics.
 As this [paper](http://cidrdb.org/cidr2021/papers/cidr2021_paper17.pdf) says: "the data warehouse architecture as we know it today will wither in the coming years and be replaced by a new architectural pattern, the Lakehouse,".

+#### What is Apache Spark (and PySpark)

+PySpark is a Python API that can be used to access Apache Spark.
+There are other Libraries available for other programming languages like Java for example.